skullernet/q2pro/INSTALL.md

 Building
 --------

 Q2PRO uses Meson build system for its build process.
-Legacy Makefile-based build system is also available, but deprecated.

 Setup build directory (arbitrary name can be used instead of `builddir`):